-Action # Title Description Total Funds Contributing 1.14 Special Education: Services and Supplies This action will provide specialized and targeted support to students through individualized and small-group lessons.
+Action # Title Description Total Funds Contributing personalized support tailored to each student's requirements.
+By improving access to a diverse array of resources for students, staff, and families, our goal is to increase program attendance rates and reduce behaviors that impede learning and academic progress.
+This intervention program will be available to all students struggling academically, through both school-wide initiatives and individualized learning plans.
+We will also continue our targeted, direct instruction intervention program, focusing on reading, writing, and mathematics, which includes initiatives like Raising Reading, Writing Wednesdays, and Mastering Math.
+1.13 Family Academic Success: Lending Library Support and Activities This action will leverage available resources to provide targeted support focused on enhancing literacy, math, and arts skills.
+Our Library Coordinator reaches all of our student population and families by coordinating and implementing specialized programs for students and families across all grade levels, meeting families where they are in the teaching and learning process, assisting our second language learning community, and implementing UDL strategies to ensure success these resources will offer families greater accessibility to materials aimed at addressing skill gaps and promoting standards attainment.
+TCS aims to narrow the achievement gap and foster increased support and engagement.
+This proactive approach is expected to yield positive outcomes in attendance rates, and overall behavior, particularly among vulnerable student groups such as Foster Youth and students experiencing homelessness. \$337,737.00 Yes 1.14 Special Education: Services and Supplies This action will provide specialized and targeted support to students through individualized and small-group lessons.
 This team is being expanded to additional leadership staff and includes internal specialized staff for IEP services.
 All students with an IEP will have access to this specialized academic instruction and other services as outlined in their IEP, ensuring equity and access to promote success, especially for Low Income, Foster Youth, English Learners, and students experiencing homelessness.
 TCS will provide a rigorous special education program for students with an IEP, resulting in increased participation and achievement on state and local assessments.
-The impact of Special Education Services will be measured using the most current state and local assessment data, educational partner feedback, and other collected data. \$7,077,562.00 No
+The impact of Special Education Services \$7,532,683.00 No

+Action # Title Description Total Funds Contributing will be measured using the most current state and local assessment data, educational partner feedback, and other collected data.

+Goal